Andrew-Vick/Render/README.md

 - Lambertian reflection
 - Metal and glass materials
 - Metallic surfaces as mirrors
-- Triangle meshes
 - Importance sampling
 - Bidirectional Reflectance Distribution Functions (BRDFs)
 - Shadows
 - Probability Density Functions (PDFs)
 - Perlin noise
+- Quadrilateral and spherical objects

+Building on the concepts from these books, I have personally extended the ray tracer to include:
+- Trinagle meshes
+- Multi-threading (no GPU acceleration)
 - Cube maps
 - Post-processing effects like bloom and glare
-- Quadrilateral and spherical objects
-- Multi-threading (no GPU acceleration)

 ## Features

 1. **Materials**: